jeroenflvr/rest-api-extension/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `rest_api_extension()` that takes a string arguments and returns a string:
+The template contains a single scalar function `query_json_api()` that takes a string arguments and returns a string:
 ```
-D select rest_api_extension('Jane') as result;
+D select query_json_api();
 ┌───────────────┐
 │    result     │
 │    varchar    │
 ├───────────────┤
-│ Rest_api_extension Jane 🐥 │
+│    Jane  🐥
 └───────────────┘
 ```